planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

      - Opens an existing app definitions file (``.appdef``)
    * - Save
      - Saves the current app definitions to a file (``.appdef``)
-   * - Preview
-     - Shows a preview of the app
    * - Help
      - Brings up the help dialog
    * - Create app
-     - Generates the complete app
+     - Generates the web app
    * - Close
      - Closes the dialog